-The Mectizan Expert Committee (MEC) is an independent body of seven internationally recognized experts in the fields of public health, tropical disease, and ophthalmology established by Merck & Co., Inc., Kenilworth, N.J., U.S.A.* to provide technical oversight of the Mectizan Donation Program.
+The Mectizan Expert Committee (MEC) is an independent body of nine internationally recognized experts in the fields of public health, tropical disease, ophthalmology, and social science established by Merck & Co., Inc., Kenilworth, N.J., U.S.A.* to provide technical oversight of the Mectizan Donation Program.
 With the exception of the Chair, Mectizan Expert Committee Members are appointed for two-to-three-year terms and meet at least once annually.

 Dr. Gilbert Burnham, Chair of the Mectizan Expert Committee